 At Farnsworth, we make sure students learn in a safe, supportive and fun environment.
 To make a large school feel smaller, each school year our students belong to a team made up of their grade-level peers and a teacher from each academic subject area.
 Additionally, each student is assigned daily time with a supportive adult that will remain with them throughout their time at Farnsworth to support and encourage them.
 These are just a few examples of how we help students to build relationships with their teachers and each other.

 We offer innovative, quality educational opportunities at Farnsworth.
 Our top-notch academic courses are taught by a highly qualified teaching staff.
 We constantly strive to improve student achievement at Farnsworth.
-Our most recent Wisconsin Report Card indicates that we are “Exceeding Expectations” (four out of five stars).
+Each year we have met or exceeded the expectations on the Wisconsin State Report Card.
 This is a testament to the work of the students, families, and staff that comprise Farnsworth Middle School.

 We also know that school is about a lot more than just academics.
 Therefore, we provide a large variety of sports and clubs for our students.
 Many activities are offered every year and others change based on what our students or parents want.
 It is important to us that our school community drives what we offer!